pjaos/pipenv2deb/README.md

    Any other folder name (optional) that is not debian, packages, build or .venv is copied to the package folder unless an exclude_folder_list.txt file exists.
    If this file exists then each line should detail folder that is to be excluded.
-   This folder list is in addition to those detailed above.

    Folders that are installed will typically be python modules that are required by your application.